Lau Ah Kok: Career

-Nevertheless, he was undeterred and after acquiring sufficient capital he established a supermarket in Gadong as well as the first Hua Ho department store in Lambak.
+After acquiring sufficient capital, Lau established a supermarket in Gadong as well as the first Hua Ho Department Store in Lambak.
 He also revived the farming business where he set up new farms in Junjongan in 1984 and Labi four years later, in which he made substantial investment in machinery and better farming methods.
 He then decided to relinquish the retail business to his children where he could focus on the farming business.
 Nevertheless, both businesses finally took hold and become successful.
 The department store eventually became the largest retail business in the country with nine stores altogether located in Brunei-Muara and Tutong Districts, where as the farms generated substantial produce – it produces about 10,000 tonnes of oranges annually, sells 1,000 broiler chicken per hour and seven tonnes of vegetables; all are supplied to the Hua Ho supermarket stores.